Team-B1ND/B1ND-AUTH-TEMPLATE/README.md

 Contributions to B1ND AUTH TEMPLATE are welcome and highly appreciated.
 However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/Team-B1ND/B1ND-AUTH-TEMPLATE/tree/main/docs/contributing.md) to ensure a smooth experience contributing to the project.

 ### Good First Issues:
 We have a list of good first issues that are perfect for newcomers and beginners.
 These issues are relatively limited in scope, making them a great starting point to gain experience, understand the contribution process, and get familiar with the codebase.
 Check out the list of [good first issues](https://github.com/Team-B1ND/B1ND-AUTH-TEMPLATE/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) and start contributing today!
+[How to write an issue](https://github.com/Team-B1ND/B1ND-AUTH-TEMPLATE/tree/main/docs/ISSUE.md)

 ---